miRackModular/ImpromptuModular/README.md

 * **RUN 1-3**: Start/stop the sequencer.
 When running, the sequencer responds to rising edges of the clock input and will step all channels except the staging area (channel 4).
 A rising edge on the RUN input will also toggle the run mode.

+* **WRITE / CV IN**: please see [General Concepts](#general-concepts) above for information on how to write notes into the sequencer.

-* **GATE IN**: Can be used to also set/clear the gate of the current step/channel during a Write (see [General Concepts](#general-concepts) above).
+* **GATE IN**: Can be used to also set/clear the gate of the current step/channel during a Write.
 If no wire is connected, the input is ignored and the currently stored gate is unaffected.
 No effect on channels 1 to 3 when the sequencer is running.

 * **STEPS**: Sets the number of steps for all the sequences (sequence length).